 HOW TO AVOID BECOMING A COOKED FROG

-If you have been giving care for a parent for a more than a year, then you are probably doing much more than anticipated.
-But even if you went in to this with your eyes wide open, if you take an honest look, you will realize that at the current pace of your loved ones decline, you will soon be overwhelmed.
-If you are honest with yourself, you will realize that you alone are not able to safely provide the care they need.
+If you have been giving care for a parent for a more than a year, then you are doing much more than anticipated.
+Even if you went in to this with your eyes wide open..
+If you take an honest look..
+You will realize that at the current pace of your loved ones decline, you will soon be overwhelmed.
+If you are honest with yourself, you will realize that you alone are not able to provide the care they need.

-Essentially, as a new caregiver you are armed with some basic knowledge about the disease, but very little information on how it’s going to affect you and your parent.
+As a new caregiver you are armed with some basic knowledge about the disease.
+You have very little information on how it’s going to affect you and your parent.